Do you dream of writing blog posts that are irresistible to your readers?

-An interesting thought, people read long sentences pretty fast.
+Quick note: People read long sentences really fast.
 That's not what you want your reader's to be doing.
-Your readers need to be able to understand and absorb the message your putting over.
+Allow your readers to understand and absorb the message your giving them.

-Often the longer you write, the less you hold your readers' attention.
+Make it readable, and avoid long, confusing, and complex sentences.
+Often the longer you write, the less time you hold your readers' attention.

-Say it simply in a few words.
-Keep it short, lean and clear so you're not wasting words.
+Say it in a few words.
+Keep it short, lean and clear.
+Don't waste your words.

-We humans can only store 7 bits of information at a time.
-Anything around about that number or less is a good place to start.
+We humans can only store 7 bits of information at one time, so anything around that number or less is a good place to start.

-In doing so you'll improve your readers' ability to remember what you've written and keep their interest.
-This is because we put information into groups of three, in order to recall it more easily.
+This is because we put information into groups of three in order to recall it more easily.

 Does this sound like I'm rolling my eyes and annoyed?
 Gently teasing?
 Being sarcastic?

-You have no idea as a reader unless the words around that phrase cue you into my written tone.
+You have no idea as a reader unless the words around that phrase cue you into the tone I'm writing in.

 Reading from a tablet or computer screen can be tiring.
-So keep it straight forward, simple and less of a strain.
+So keep it clean and uncomplicated as possible.